-The trustees are responsible for setting general policy, adopting an annual plan and budget, monitoring the Trust by the use of budgets and making major decisions about the direction of the Trust, capital expenditure and all trust staff appointments.
+The Trustees are responsible for setting general policy, adopting an annual plan and budget, monitoring the trust by the use of budgets and making major decisions about the direction of the Trust, capital expenditure and all trust staff appointments.

-The Bay Learning Trust Executive Team consists of the Chief Executive Officer, Principal of Ripley St Thomas CE Academy and Lead Principal, Principal of Carnforth High School, Principal of Central Lancaster High School and Principal of Morecambe Bay Academy, Chief Operating Officer / Chief Financial Officer, Director of Primary Education and Professional Development, Director of the SCITT and the Trust Accountant.
+The Bay Learning Trust Executive Team consists of the Chief Executive Officer, Chief Operating Officer/Chief Financial Officer, Deputy CEO, Executive Headteacher of Ripley St Thomas C of E Academy, Executive Headteacher of Morecambe Bay Academy and Central Lancaster High School, Headteacher of Carnforth High School, Director of SCITT and Teacher Development and the Director of Finance and Operations.

 These leaders control the Trust at an executive level implementing the policies laid down by the trustees and reporting back to them.
-As a group the Trust Executive Team is responsible for the authorisation of spending within agreed budgets and the appointment of staff, though appointment boards for posts in the Executive Team always contain a trustee.
+As a group the Trust Executive Team is responsible for the authorisation of spending within agreed budgets and the appointment of staff, though appointment boards for posts in the Executive Team always contain a Trustee.